Frosted Nutmeg Log Cookies

 - Divide dough into three portions.
-Roll each portion into 3/4-in.-thick logs; cut into 2-in. pieces.
+Roll each portion into 3/4-in.-thick logs; chill until firm, about 30 minutes.
+Cut into 2-in. pieces.
 Place on ungreased baking sheets; flatten slightly.

-- Bake at 350°, for 12-16 minutes or until bottoms are lightly browned.
+- Bake at 350°, until bottoms are lightly browned, 12-16 minutes.
 Cool for 2 minutes before removing to wire racks to cool completely.

 I also felt the rum extract over powered the nutmeg.
 I plan to decrease the amount next time I make them.
 I have another nutmeg log recipe and the taste of the nutmeg is better and lives up to the name of the cookie.
 One recipient swore there was "liquor" in my cookies--that says strong to me.
 Perhaps the cookie should be called rum logs instead of nutmeg logs.

 These cookies surpassed my exspectations.
 My cookies flattened out more than I wanted so next time I think I will not flatten before baking.
 I loved the rum frosting 2 tsp was perfect!
 Cant have too much rum can you?
 My husband thought these tasted like eggnog, and I guess they did a little, but so very tasty.